Boosting Employee Engagement Through Language Training

 Motivate mastery by incorporating language targets into performance management processes.
 Add columns for listing language skills and goals to self-evaluation templates.

 Then provide space for managers to recognize linguistics achievements and agree on development areas in the next review cycle.
-Guide employees to set one stretch goal per quarter, like completing an online course or conducting three sales calls in their target language.
+Guide employees to set one stretch goal per quarter.
+Examples include completing an online course.
+Another example is conducting three sales calls in their target language.

 Spot opportunities to utilize languages day-to-day too, such as assigning bilingual staff to support global team meetings.
 Create rotations for receptionists to answer calls in different languages to maintain skills as well.